It's hard to make a man out of him.

-Sometimes a hard and strenuous workout isn't worth the effort to get muscles, so the next best alternative is getting fake muscles for show.
+Sometimes a hard and strenuous workout isn't worth the effort to get muscles, or the character just isn't that well-built.
+So the next best alternative is getting fake muscles for show, usually by stuffing a large amount of something inside one's shirt, or simply wearing a muscular suit.
 Just be careful in not actually doing anything that requires great strength.

 Compare Fake Boobs

 - Mulan: During "A Girl Worth Fighting For", Ling strides out a river proudly displaying enormous new muscles... until the water drains out of his clothes and he's back to his skinny self.

 - Napoleon Dynamite: During one of Kip and Uncle Rico's lunch talks, Uncle Rico sits with his arms crossed, but is noticeably using his fists to push up his biceps.

 - Meet the Spartans, being a parody of 300, has most of the actors playing the Spartans have obviously painted-on six-packs, Kevin Sorbo being the exception (being Hercules helps).

 - In Arrested Development, George Michael obtains a muscle suit to portray Adam in the Michelangelo painting The Creation of Adam.
 He winds up using it to impress his crush, Maeby.

 - Mythbusters: host Adam Savage sometimes wears a set of fake foam muscles for laughs.

 - Robotman And Monty: Monty once tried wearing the male equivalent of a corset, the "Thorset", which pushed his love handles upward so they looked like lats.